Fishing Loch Ness

 Loch Ness Rivers & Hill Lochs

 The south side of Loch Ness has been called “The Inverness Lake District” so numerous are the lochs in this beautiful wilderness area known as Stratherrick.
-Those of you staying at Old School 11, our self catering apartment at the Highland Club in Fort Augustus, fishing Loch Ness is free and you can fish from within the grounds of the Highland Club.
+Those of you staying in The Highland Club in our self catering apartments and cottages – fishing Loch Ness is free and you can fish from within the grounds of the Highland Club, for brown trout for example.
+Fishing for salmon is licensed.
+Please see below.

 We realise that many of you just want to have a day out fishing Loch Ness and enjoy the scenery whilst you dip your rod into the loch and maybe have a picnic at the same time.
 This is a marvellous way to spend some of your holiday in the Highlands and we thoroughly recommend it for it being therapeutic.
 Fishing for wild brown trout is free from most riverbanks and lochsides and just about anywhere on the banks of Loch Ness, but if in doubt we will be pleased to advise you.